Avoiding Holiday Weight Gain

 Furthermore, apples are high in vitamin C, polyphenols, and other anti-oxidants which can lower the risk of cardiovascular disease.
 One study even showed that people who ate apples on a regular basis lowered their risk of getting some types of cancer.

 Finally, apples come in many different sizes and range in their sweetness.
 If you prefer a tart apple, you are going to love the popular granny smith apple.
 If sweet apples are more your style, try a fuji or kiku apple next time you are at the supermarket.
 Also, most of the fiber and vitamin C are at or near the skin so it's a good idea to eat the apple skin as well.
-Happy Health!
+Remember, knowledge is power!
+Happy health and happy training!

 Should We Drink Ionized Water?